difference between a baseball and a softball

 The field dimensions also differ considerably between baseball and softball.
 The baseball field measures 90 feet from home plate to first and third base, while the softball field is only 60 feet.
 The outfield fence distance is also different from one another.
 Softball outfield fences can range from 200-300 feet, while baseball fences may extend up to 400-450 feet.

-See also difference between burglary and robbery
+See also difference between normal cell and cancer cell

 The Type of Pitching Used